diavbolo/realtime-costs/README.md

    * Increase the HA with a multi-region setup
    * Add more CloudWatch alerts
    * Implement proper testing (unit, integration, end-to-end) and code quality assessment (coverage, naming convention, security vulnerability)
+   * Move from Terraform to CloudFormation (no state required, native integration, domain creation)

 # Known issues